billvaglienti/ProtoGen/README.md

     - `fixedstring` : is a fixed length null terminated string of bytes.
 The length is given by `array`.
     - `null` : indicates no encoding.
 The data exist in memory but are not encoded in the packet.

 - `array` : The array size.
 If array is not provided then the data are simply one element. `array` can be a number, or an enum, or any defined value from an include file.
 Note that it is possible to have an array of structures, but not to have an array of bitfields.
+Although any string that is resolvable at compile time can be used, the generated documentation will be clearer if `array` is a simple number; since ProtoGen will be able to calculate the length of the array and the byte location of data that follows it.

 - `variableArray` : If this data are an array, then the `variableArray` attribute indicates that the array length is variable (up to `array` size).
 The `variableArray` string indicates which previously defined data item in the encoding gives the size of the array in the encoding. `variableArray` is a powerful tool for efficiently encoding an a-priori unknown range of data.
 The `variableArray` variable must exist as a primitive non-array member of the encoding, *before* the definition of the variable array.
 If the referenced data item does not exist ProtoGen will ignore the `variableArray` attribute.
 Note: for text it is better to use the encodedType "string", since this will result in a variable length array which is null terminated, and is therefore compatible with C style string functions.